For more information, visit https://www.smith.edu/ssw/registrar_registration.php

 Class Block Chart

 Unshaded areas on the chart below represent official class meeting blocks for SSW summer academic terms.
-Monday evenings are reserved for the Summer Lecture Series.
+Monday evenings are reserved for the Public Lecture Series in Social Work.

 Note that the Banner database system, which produces class meeting schedules and other information, uses "R" to designate "Thursday."
 Thus, for example, if you have a class that meets on Tues. and Thurs., the designation will be "T R."